 PLEASE TAKE SOME TIME AND READ OVER ALL THIS BELOW

-The three textbooks include:
+The two textbooks include:

 ACTUAL READING ASSIGNMENTS FOR THE ENTIRE COURSE:

-Remember that the final examination is Tuesday, May 2nd in class at 9:30 a.m.
+Remember that the final examination is April 30th in class at 9:30 a.m.

 Oversleeping is no excuse to miss it.
 You must show up unless you have what we consider a valid and acceptable excuse.
 If you are ill you MUST have a medical statement to get a makeup final.
 You must report failure to attend the final within 1 day of the examination if you are requesting a makeup for a valid reason.
 Exams must be turned in when called for at the end of the examination and cannot be turned in after your instructor leaves class.

 Critical Thinking Questions for Art, Movies & Popular Culture

 You are responsible for the answers to these questions for your quizzes.

 What is meant by the Classical Quarry?
 Why is it significant?